-I can get incredibly sentimental over things like food, love and identity.
-Which, by no coincidence, are things I have recently spent a lot of time learning and thinking about.
+I made cookies for my birthday and then wished I could just send a couple batches to people on the other side of the world.
+I know, I get incredibly sentimental over things like food, love and identity; which, by no coincidence, are things I have recently spent a lot of time learning and thinking about.

 Sentimentality is a trait shared by many Filipinos, in varying degrees.
 It is certainly something built into my core, outwardly demonstrated by my love of guitar-driven classic rock, highly introspective characters in books and snuggling up to watch Freaks and Geeks from beginning to end.